paulschick/meteorite-tracker/nasa-app/1-2021-notes/0001-Finishing-the-app.md

 Now, I will do the **Container Presentation Pattern** with all of my components.
 Additionally, it might be worth using an **Event Bus** service to communicate between the Container `MeteoriteDisplayComponent` and the Presentation component `MeteoriteDetailComponent`.

+- Added the logic from `MeteoriteDisplayComponent` and `MeteoriteListComponent` to the new `MeteoriteContainerComponent`.
+- Successfully filtering the meteorites through an Input and Output property from meteorite-container to meteorite-list and back
+  - The filter button needs to be on the meteorite-list component so that it can emit the event
+  - I will do one button instead of two.
+It's a little bit nicer functionality to demonstrate.